What Is Cloud Content Management?

 Deploying Magnolia to the Cloud

-Adopting a cloud content management approach can help your organization step into the future.
-If you want the increased flexibility to quickly adapt to market changes then a cloud content management solution might be your best option.
+Adopting a cloud content management approach can help your organization advance.
+If you want the increased flexibility to adapt to market changes quickly, then a cloud content management solution might be your best option.

 Magnolia’s PaaS deployment option is optimized for running Magnolia in the cloud.
 Companies that prefer to leverage their existing IaaS have the option to self-host Magnolia.